lupyuen/lupyuen.github.io/src/plic2.md

     Hmmm...
 Perhaps!

-Can we finish this Sad Story with a Happier Conclusion?
+Can we finish our Sad Story with a Happier Conclusion?
 Please lemme know! 🙏

 # What's Next

-TODO
+TODO: Today we talked about __Interrupting Chickens__ and __Ox64 BL808 SBC__...

 We'll do much more for __NuttX on Ox64 BL808__, stay tuned for updates!